Reserve a Computer

 - What are my rights as a computer user?

 All locations provide free access to an unsecured wireless network.
-The network is only available during open hours.
-Some locations require a security code.

 I have the right software and hardware and the wireless network isn't coming up.
 I clicked on my wireless icon, but nothing's happening.
 What now?